emilyriehl/yoneda/src/simplicial-hott/09-yoneda.rzk.md

 	(C : A -> U)							-- A type family.
 	(CisCov : isCovFam A C)					-- A covariant family.
-    : is-equiv ((z : A) -> hom A a z -> C z) (C a) (evid A a C) := ((yon A AisSegal a C CisCov, yon-evid A AisSegal a C CisCov funext), (yon A AisSegal a C CisCov,
+    : is-equiv ((z : A) -> hom A a z -> C z) (C a) (evid A a C) := ((yon A AisSegal a C CisCov , yon-evid A AisSegal a C CisCov funext) , (yon A AisSegal a C CisCov,
             evid-yon A AisSegal a C CisCov))
 ```